 Previous work

 In April 2004, the Joint Engineering Team (JET), a group composed of members of CNNIC, TWNIC, KRNIC, JPNIC as well as other individual experts, produced RFC 3743 ("Joint Engineering Team (JET) Guidelines for Internationalized Domain Names (IDN) Registration and Administration for Chinese, Japanese and Korean").
-This guideline is intended for zone administrators, including but not limited to registry operators and registrars; and it includes information for all domain names holders on the administration of domain names that contain characters drawn from the Chinese, Japanese, and Korean scripts.
+This guideline is intended for zone administrators, including but not limited to registry operators and registrars; and it includes information for all domain-name holders on the administration of domain names that contain characters drawn from the Chinese, Japanese, and Korean scripts.
 It includes concepts for variant handling, such as bundling, atomic IDL Packages, and reserved variants.
 It also defines a standard table as well as an algorithm to generate the preferred variant and reserved variants.
 The key mechanisms of this specification utilize a three-column table, called a Language Variant Table, for each language permitted to be registered in the zone.

 Collectively, the CDNC (Chinese Domain Name Consortium) has devised solutions to handle Chinese domain name variants.
 This includes bundling of Simplified Chinese (SC) and Traditional Chinese (TC) ("TC-SC Equivalence") domain names — as defined by the JET in RFC 3743 (April 2004) for the Chinese language as defined in RFC 4713 (October 2006) — and delegating the applied label, one preferred SC label and one preferred TC label to the same applicant.
 CDNC's registration policy on handling TC-SC Equivalence is widely accepted.
 The [CDNC IDN Table][2] (later named as version 1.0/2012) , developed by many Chinese linguistic and domain name experts over the last 10 years, is currently adopted by the Chinese, Taiwanese, Hong Kong, Macau and Singaporean governments, as well as by many new gTLD applicants.
 In accordance with [CDNC IDN Table], CNNIC and TWNIC generated and submitted .CN Chinese Character Table[3] and .TW Chinese Character Table[4] separately.

-Meanwhile, dotAsia, the registry of .ASIA and the member of CDNC, has extended the CDNC IDN Table by importing characters from HKSCS (Hong Kong Supplementary Character Set) and the Singapore set, developed its [dotAsia IDN table][5] under the framework of CDNC rules, to cover needs from the Hong Kong and Singaporean local communities.
+Meanwhile, dotAsia, the registry of .ASIA and a member of CDNC, has extended the CDNC IDN Table by importing characters from HKSCS (Hong Kong Supplementary Character Set) and the Singapore set, developed its [dotAsia IDN table][5] under the framework of CDNC rules, to cover needs from the Hong Kong and Singaporean local communities.

-Over a decade of operating experience indicates that CDNC's TC-SC Equivalence solution is a market-proven successful practice for handling Chinese variants in domain names.
+Over a decade of operating experience has indicated that CDNC's TC-SC Equivalence solution is a market-proven successful practice for handling Chinese variants in domain names.

 A detailed analysis of the Chinese script had already been performed by the community in an earlier phase of the LGR program, which resulted in a Chinese Case Study Team Report (https://archive.icann.org/en/topics/new-gtlds/chinese-vip-issues-report-03oct11-en.pdf).